Opiates are a class of drugs that are commonly prescribed to treat pain. Prescription opiates include:

-- the brainstem, which controls functions like breathing and heartbeat.
-Opiates may affect this part of the body by slowing breathing or reducing coughing.
+- Opiates may affect the brainstem, which controls functions like breathing and heartbeat, by slowing breathing or reducing coughing.

-- the limbic system, which controls emotions.
-Opiates may act on this part of the body to create feelings of pleasure or relaxation.
+- Opiates may act on specific areas of the brain known as the limbic system, which controls emotions, to create feelings of pleasure or relaxation.

-- the spinal cord, which sends messages from the brain to the rest of the body, and vice versa.
-In this part of the body, opiates work to reduce pain.
+- Opiates work to reduce pain by affecting the spinal cord, which sends messages from the brain to the rest of the body, and vice versa.

 - muscle aches